 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The Japanese had instituted the “Blood Brother” rule.
 If one man escaped the other nine men in his group would be executed.
 POWs caught trying to escape were beaten.
 Those who did escape and were caught were tortured before being executed.
-It is not known if any POW successfully escaped from the camp.
+It is not known if any POWs successfully escaped from the camp.

+The POWs were sent out on work details to cut wood for the POW kitchens.
+Meals on a daily basis consisted of 16 ounces of cooked rice, 4 ounces of vegetable oil, and sweet potato or corn.
 Other POWs worked in rice paddies.
-While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
+Each morning, after arriving at the farm, the POWs went into a tool shed to get their tools.
+As they left the shed, the guards hit them on their heads.
+While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard.
 Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.

-A POW was recaptured on September 17 who had escaped on August 7.
+On August 7, one POW escaped from the camp and was recaptured on September 17.
 He was placed in solitary confinement and during his time there, he was beaten over the head with an iron bar by a Japanese sergeant.
 The camp commandant, Col. Mori, would parade him around the camp and use the man as an example as he lectured the POWs.
 The man wore a sign that read, “Example of an Escaped Prisoner.”

 Three POWs escaped from the camp on September 12, 1942, and were recaptured on September 21 and brought back to the camp.
 Their feet were tied together and their hands were crossed behind their backs and tied with ropes.
-A long rope was tied around their wrists and they were suspended from a rafter with their toes barely touched the ground causing their arms to bear all the weight of their bodies.
+A long rope was tied around their wrists and they were suspended from a rafter with their toes barely touching the ground causing their arms to bear all the weight of their bodies.
 They were subjected to severe beatings by the Japanese guards while hanging from the rafter.
 The punishment lasted three days.
 They were cut from the rafter and they were tied hand and foot and placed in the cooler for 30 days on a diet was rice and water.
-One of the three POWs was severely beaten by a Japanese lieutenant but later released.
+One of the three POWs was severely beaten by a Japanese lieutenant but was later released.

 On September 29, the three POWs were executed by the Japanese after being stopped by American security guards while attempting to escape.
 The American guards were there to prevent escapes so that the other POWs in their ten men group would not be executed.
 During the event, the noise made the Japanese aware of the situation and they came to the area and beat the three men who had tried to escape.
 One so badly that his jaw was broken.
 After two and a half hours, the three were tied to posts by the main gate and their clothes were torn off them.
 They also were beaten on and off for the next 48 hours.
 Anyone passing them was expected to urinate on them.
 After three days they were cut down and thrown into a truck and taken to a clearing in sight of the camp and shot.